greenelab/ccc-manuscript/manuscript.md

 Then, it computes the ARI between each partition $\pi_j \in \Pi^{\mathbf{x}}$ and $\pi_l \in \Pi^{\mathbf{y}}$ and gets the maximum (line 18), returning either this value or zero if this is negative (line 19).

-Interestingly, since CCC only needs a set of partitions to compute a correlation value, any type of variable that can be used to perform clustering is supported.
+Since CCC only needs a set of partitions to compute a correlation value, any type of variable that can be used to perform clustering is supported.
 If variable $\mathbf{v}$ is numerical (lines 2 to 6 in the `get_partitions` function), each partition $\pi$ is generated using a set of quantiles $\boldsymbol{\rho}$.
 For example, if $k=2$, then $\boldsymbol{\rho}=(\rho_1, \rho_2, \rho_3)$, where $\rho_1$ is the minimum value of $\mathbf{v}$, $\rho_2$ is the median, and $\rho_3$ is the maximum value of $\mathbf{v}$.
 Then, the first cluster $\pi_{1}$ contains all values of $\mathbf{v}$ that are less than or equal to $\rho_2$, and $\pi_2$ contains all values of $\mathbf{v}$ that are greater than $\rho_2$.